ZeroneV1/updater-test/readme.md

 8. The **About** page provides information about the application and credits.
 9. Click the **Changelog** button (available on Home and About pages) to see the update history.

-## Setup
+## Setup and Hosting

-1. Download or obtain the `Launcher.html` file and any associated assets (like image files if you separate them later).
+To get undergr0und up and running, you need to host the `Launcher.html` file and ensure the external news and changelog files are accessible.

+1.  **Host the `Launcher.html` file:** You can host this file on any web server.
+Simple options include:
+    * **GitHub Pages:** If your code is on GitHub, you can easily host the HTML file directly from a repository branch (e.g., `gh-pages` branch or the `main`/`master` branch's docs folder).
+    * **Glitch:** You can host the HTML file and your `news.txt` and `changelog.txt` files together on a service like Glitch.
+    * **Any Static Web Host:** Upload the file to a service that hosts static HTML files.
-2. The application fetches news from `https://hostfilez.glitch.me/news.txt` and the changelog from `https://hostfilez.glitch.me/changelog.txt`.
-You will need to set up these files on a web server or a service like Glitch for the news and changelog features to work.
+2.  **External Files (`news.txt` and `changelog.txt`):** The application fetches news from `https://hostfilez.glitch.me/news.txt` and the changelog from `https://hostfilez.glitch.me/changelog.txt`.
+    * Ensure these files exist at the specified URLs.
+You can host them on the same service as your `Launcher.html` or a different one, as long as they are publicly accessible via HTTP/HTTPS.
-3. Modify the `news.txt` and `changelog.txt` files on your server to update the content in the app.
+    * Modify the content of these `.txt` files on your hosting service to update the news feed and changelog in your application.

 ## Technologies Used